msprev/panzer/README.rst

 Passing messages to external processes
 ======================================

-panzer sends information to external processes via a json message.
+External processes have just has much information as panzer does. panzer sends its information to external processes via a json message.
 This message is sent over stdin to scripts (preflight, postflight, cleanup scripts), and embedded in the AST for filters.
+Postprocessors are an
-Postprocessors do not receive a json message (if you need the message, you should probably be using a filter).
+exception: they do not receive a json message (if you find yourself needing it, you should probably be using a filter).

 ::